jplane/DurableStateMachines/README.md

 - An [abstraction](./Common/Model) for describing statecharts that allows for [multiple](./Metadata.Xml) [implementations](./Metadata.Fluent) _(perhaps you've got another one in mind?)_

-- Two engines to execute this metadata:
+- Two behaviorally equivalent engines to execute this metadata:

   - A fast, in-memory [implementation](./Engine)

   - A durable, reliable [implementation](./DurableTask) based on the [Durable Task framework](https://github.com/Azure/durabletask)

-- Minimal external library dependencies

 - Abstractions for both [synchronous](./Common/Model/Execution/IQueryMetadata.cs) and [asynchronous](./Common/Model/Execution/ISendMessageMetadata.cs) communication to external systems; talk to all your favorite native cloud services from within your statechart!

+- In addition to parent-child _state_ relationships within a single statechart, there is also support for parent-child relationships between _statecharts_ themselves (execute statechart A within the context of statechart B, etc.)

 ## Usage